National Press Club Statement On Las Vegas Review Journal Reporter Sabrina Schnur

 WASHINGTON, Sept.
-21, 2023 /PRNewswire/ -- Following is a statement from Eileen O'Reilly, president of the National Press Club and Gil Klein president of the National Press Club Journalism Institute on the online harassment of Sabrina Schnur, a veteran reporter for the Las Vegas Review Journal.
+22, 2023 /PRNewswire/ -- Following is a statement from Eileen O'Reilly, president of the National Press Club and Gil Klein president of the National Press Club Journalism Institute on the online harassment of Sabrina Schnur, a reporter for the Las Vegas Review Journal.

 "The vitriolic hate-filled attacks aimed at Sabrina Schnur, one of the Las Vegas Review Journal's top reporters must stop.
-Sabrina wrote stories based on the knowledge at the time and it was due to her reporting and sourcing that the police realized the truth of what happened.
-As soon as they realized there was more to the story than a bike crash, she immediately informed the police and her subsequent reporting reflected the new knowledge.
-We applaud the journalism of Sabrina and others at the Las Vegas Review Journal, without whom we may not have learned the full story of the tragic killing of a former police chief.
+Sabrina wrote stories based on the knowledge at the time, We applaud the journalism of Sabrina and others at the Las Vegas Review Journal, who are telling the full story of the tragic killing of a former police chief.

 Trolls have taken the stories out of order and twisted the facts – and their behavior toward Sabrina and other staff at the Review Journal is unacceptable and must halt at once."

-Note: Editors note: This release has been corrected from the original to reflect the fact that Schnur was not responsible for alerting police to the existence of a viral video of the killing of a retired police chief.
-The following story from the Las Vegas Review Journal clarifies that "police investigators were alerted to the video on Aug.
-29 after a high school student approached a school resource officer and showed that person the video."